vincentwenger/coupons_exploration/README.md

   - when it doesn't rain
   - near places with construction zones or hospitals, or near residential neighboorhoods where people with lower income live
 - Distribute Coffee House coupons:
+  - in places with young people who are less than 21
+  - near residential neighboorhoods where people with lower income live
+  - when it doesn't snow and the temperature is hot.
+- Distribute Cheap restaurant coupons:
+  - in places with young people who are less than 21
+  - near residential neighboorhoods where people with lower income live
+  - when it doesn't snow and the temperature is hot.